Startup Funding: Ultimate Guide to Getting your Startup Funded

 You can approach a friend and pitch your startup concept confidently, detailing all the vital financial and general information about the startup.
 It may also be difficult for your family to raise a fortune of money for your startup.
 However, your closest family or friend may get to test your startup concept or even become a target market for the services offered.

-It is easier to request your family or friend for some funds back up for your startup, unlike startup investors, whom you barely have no bonds.
+It is easier to request your family or friend for some funds back up for your startup, unlike startup investors, for whom you barely have any bonds.

 It is up to you to fully prepare for the startup pitching by disclosing relevant and necessary details to win the venture capitalists’ hearts.
 You can do that by drafting appropriate value propositions and market segments for your startup.